sulfo/xml-sitemap-feed/readme.txt

 == Description ==

 This plugin dynamically creates an feed that complies with the **XML Sitemap** protocol.
-There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/sitemap.xml and on yourblogurl.tld/?feed=sitemap for if you do not use a fancy permalink structure, ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
+There are no options to be set and the feed becomes instantly available on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.

-**Now qTranslate compatible!** Tested in Pre-Path and Query Modus.
+**Now qTranslate compatible!** Tested in Pre-Path Mode and Query Mode.
 Each language on your site will have its own XML Sitemap.

 A reference to it (or _them_, when using qTranslate) is added to the dynamically created **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap(s).